-Quantitative data relevant to the health needs of the Gippsland population will be accessed via a range of organisations including the Commonwealth Department of Health (DoH), the Australian Bureau of Statistics (ABS), the Australian Institute of Health and Welfare (AIHW), Population and Health Information Development Unit (PHIDU) and the Victorian Department of Health (DH) and the Department of Families, Fairness and Housing (DFFH).
-Key national datasets include census data, mortality data, Indigenous health data, workforce data [including the Health Demand and Supply Utilisation Patterns Planning (HeaDS UPP) Tool], immunisation data, Medicare Benefits Schedule (MBS) and Pharmaceutical Benefits Scheme (PBS) data.
+Quantitative data relevant to the health needs of the Gippsland population will be accessed via a range of organisations including the Commonwealth Department of Health (DoH), the Australian Bureau of Statistics (ABS), the Australian Institute of Health and Welfare (AIHW), Population and Health Information Development Unit (PHIDU) and the Victorian Department of Health and Human Services (DHHS).
+Key national datasets include census data, mortality data, Indigenous health data, workforce data, immunisation data, Medicare Benefits Schedule (MBS) and Pharmaceutical Benefits Scheme (PBS) data.
 The METeOR metadata registry will be utilised for definitions wherever possible.
-Key Victorian datasets include the Victorian Population Health Survey, Local Government Area Profiles, Victorian Emergency Minimum Dataset (VEMD), Victorian Admitted Episodes Dataset (VAED), Victorian Alcohol and Other Drug treatment data and Ambulance Victoria data.
+Key Victorian datasets include the Victorian Health Survey, Local Government Area Profiles, Victorian Emergency Minimum Dataset (VEMD), Victorian Admitted Episodes Dataset (VAED), Victorian Alcohol and Other Drug treatment data and Ambulance Victoria data.
 Local data will also be considered, e.g. from health service providers.

-In addition, Gippsland PHN have access to POLAR (POpulation Level Analysis and Reporting), a clinical audit tool which extracts data from general practice clinical and management software.
+In addition, Gippsland PHN have access to data extracted from general practice clinical and management software.
 These data allow monitoring of population level practice information over time and provide the ability to benchmark, both at the practice level and the population health level.
 This unique dataset provides a comprehensive and longitudinal view of health and health needs compared to the more episodic nature of other data sources.